10 Unique Ways To Spend Mother's Day Outside

 Custom Stepping Stones

 It might sound hard – but it’s actually a great way to give mom a gift that will last a lifetime.
 A little elbow grease goes a long way when you’re mixing up some hand-whipped concrete and baking it into the perfect pathway shape.
-It’s the perfect project for two people on a sunny day in spring, and again, no need to go further than your hard or driveway!
+It’s the perfect project for two people on a sunny day in spring, and again, no need to go further than your yard or driveway!
 Click here to learn more about how simple and fun this activity is.

 This is a great activity to do with mom, but it’s also a great gift (we’re looking at you, dads) that the little ones can give to mom – they’ll love helping you make this sweet, thoughtful gift, and mom will love having something that her favorite humans made just for her.
 Oh, and if you yourself have little ones, we can ensure that this is a heart-melting gift for all the grandmas out there.